-Can Parents Tell if Their Child is Mentally Ill?
+Can Parents Tell if Their Child Is Mentally Ill?

 Study finds that many parents know when their child has a mental illness.

 Around half of all children whose parents have concerns about their mental health have a diagnosable mental health problem, according to research from the Institute of Psychiatry in London.
-If the child's teachers have similar concerns then the chances that the child is suffering a mental illness are even greater.
+If the child's teachers have similar concerns then the chances that the child is suffering from mental illness are even greater.

 Dr. Tamsin Ford and colleagues from the Institute of Psychiatry investigated how accurately parents are able to identify that their child has a mental health problem such as an emotional disorder, ADHD or other conduct disorder.
 The team surveyed 10,438 children aged between 5 and 15 living in Great Britain.
 Information from the children and their parents and teachers was gathered using interviews and questionnaires and assessed to determine whether the child had a diagnosable mental health problem.